 Nicole Hamilton (Graduate 2000, Assaulted Women's & Children's Counsellor/Advocate)

-youth.
+children and youth.
 I met a victim services worker who told me about the program at George Brown.
-Knowing that I wanted to specialize in child abuse prevention and intervention, I felt that the courses in this program would help me set the foundation for my
+Knowing that I wanted to specialize in child abuse prevention and intervention, I felt that the courses in this program would help me set the foundation

-educational path.
+for my educational path.
 I also knew that I wanted to continue pursuing higher education and that Ryerson had a direct entry program, which allows George Brown students to apply to go directly into third year.
-These reasons and the fact that George Brown
+These reasons and the fact that George

 Kirishika Ethayarajan (Graduate 2016, Child and Youth Care)